kubernetes/enhancements/keps/sig-testing/2420-reducing-kubernetes-build-maintenance/README.md

 - Removing Bazel from sub-projects other than the core repo
   - Bazel comes with tradeoffs, each subproject can make its own decision in this regard.
 This KEP **only** covers the main Kubernetes repository, and nothing else.
 - Improving the previously existing make build
   - We should strongly consider improving the implementation and behavior of this build in the future, but this is largely orthogonal to whether we should consider maintaining two build systems.
+An anticipated outcome of this KEP is increased bandwidth available to improve our single build system.

 ## Proposal